medcomdk/MedCom-FHIR-Communication/docs/index.md

 The Sending system **SHALL** validate the message before dispatching it.
 Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.

 ## 2.1 Asynchronous Messaging

-In Asynchronous messaging, the Receiving System dispatches the acknowledgement of the message immediately, and responds to the Sending System separately.
-The Receiving System may respond more than once to any given message.
+In Asynchronous messaging, a Sending Ecosystem dispatches an unsolicited message to a Receiving Ecosystem possibly through several intermediate hubs, and besides from sending an possibly requested acknowledgement immediately as a response, the Receiving Ecosystem responds to the Sending System separately.
+The Receiving Ecosystem may respond more than once to any given message.
-When a message is received, a receiver can determine from the content of the message header whether it's a new message to process, or a response to a message that has already been sent.

 ## 2.2 Reliable Messaging

 A key part of the Messaging Network is to provide funcionality for Reliable Messaging.

 Sending and Receiving Systems when acting in FHIR MEssaging scenarios **SHALL** support the Reliable Messaging scenarios outlined in the following section.